kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/commands.md

 will be what it was when the command started.

-This command will only succeed if the mailbox controller has created the mailbox workspace for the given SyncTarget.
-If that workspace is not found at first, this commandn will wait 15 seconds to give the controller a chance to create the mailbox workspace.
+This command will only succeed if the mailbox controller has created and conditioned the mailbox workspace for the given SyncTarget.
+This command waits for 10 to 70 seconds for that to happen.

 ```console
 $ kubectl kubestellar prep-for-syncer -h